Blog

 Finally, system twins are comprehensive digital representations of complex, interconnected systems.
 For example, this could be a factory or city infrastructure.
 They enable businesses to simulate and optimize the performance of these intricate environments, identifying opportunities for improvement across multiple domains.

-Digital twin vs. simulation: is there a difference?
+Digital twin vs. simulation

 THE ROLE OF AI IN DIGITAL TWIN TECHNOLOGY